 However, for the skilled B2B salon owner, mastering this hair type is a massive revenue opportunity.
 Clients with straight lashes are often the most loyal because they cannot achieve a curled look with mascara alone.
 They need extensions.

 This comprehensive guide serves as your technical manual.
-We will dissect the geometry of L-Curls and M-Curls, analyze the “Surface Area Rule” for retention, and provide a roadmap to monetizing this specific service niche.
+We will dissect the geometry of L-Curls and M-Curls, analyze the “Surface Area Rule” for retention, and provide a roadmap to commercializing this specific service niche.

 To master eyelash extensions for straight eyelashes, you must understand the mechanical challenge.